alanng10/Country/Docue/a.md

 Arca word has 1 meaning.

-The meaning is entire alpha.
+The meaning is glob alpha class.

 Arca word has 1 meaning.

-The meaning is alpha park.
+The meaning is glob alpha center.

+Arca word has 1 meaning.

+The meaning is glob park center.

+Arca word has 1 meaning.

+The meaning is glob class center.

 Arca word has spell.
 The spell is: